Macrometacorp/docs/docs/cep/reference/functions.md

     from fooStream WINDOW TUMBLING_TIME;
 ```

-avg(temp) returns the average temp value for all the events based on their arrival and expiry.
+avg(temp) returns the average temp value for all the events based on their arrival and expiration.

 ### count (Aggregate Function)